prisma-korea/prisma-next-rsc/README.md

 2. Setup database url for prisma

-- Default database is postgresql.
+- Default database is `sqlite`.
 You can change this in `/prisma/schema.prisma`.
 Check supported database [here](https://www.prisma.io/docs/reference/database-reference/supported-databases)

 3. Modify schema codes in `/prisma/schema.prisma` file as your needs.